towolf/towolf.github.com/docs/PsychTests/HighPrecisionLuminanceOutputDriversImagingPipelineTest.markdown

 # Then either one of these for testing of a generic LUT:

-whichDriver.bpc = Bitdepths of LUT to test \- Anything between 1 and 16.
+whichDriver.bpc = Bitdepths of LUT to test - Anything between 1 and 16.
-whichDriver.nslots = Size of LUT in slots \- Anything between 2 and 65536.
+whichDriver.nslots = Size of LUT in slots - Anything between 2 and 65536.

-Alternatively you can test with an existing self\-created LUT: whichDriver.lut = A 3 rows by nslots column uint8 matrix which encodes the LUT: Rows 1,2 and 3 encode Red, Green and Blue channel, each of the 'nslots' columns encodes a LUT slot.
+Alternatively you can test with an existing self-created LUT: whichDriver.lut = A 3 rows by nslots column uint8 matrix which encodes the LUT: Rows 1,2 and 3 encode Red, Green and Blue channel, each of the 'nslots' columns encodes a LUT slot.
 The driver will map luminance values